 Access to Technology Resources

-Having access to the appropriate technology is important when studying on-campus and is also an essential part of remote learning.
-When learning remotely, students will need access to the internet, the ability to participate in web conferences, and have access to basic applications such as email and Microsoft Office, including Word.
+Having access to the appropriate technology is important when studying on-campus and is also an essential part of online learning.
+When learning online, students will need access to the internet, the ability to participate in video conferences, and have access to basic applications such as email and Microsoft Office 365.
 Specific courses may require additional technology resources.

 Be sure to review the Computer Recommendations web pages to learn more about technology needs for students.
 If you have questions, the Technology Store staff is available to help.
 The Technology Store is pleased to offer a wide-range of laptops and accessories, often at educational discounts.
 Dell laptops starting at $373 and Apple laptops starting at $899 are in stock for purchase on-campus and can also be shipped directly to your home.

 As a Ball State student, you also have access to free or reduced cost software applications as well as free technology support.